mongodb/specifications/source/crud/crud.rst

 Test Plan
 ======================================

+See the `README <tests/README.rst>`_ for tests.

-Tests for a specification largely around naming would be difficult to define.
-Instead, we have constructed some example usages in different languages that show how different implementations are able to conform to the specification and still look and feel idiomatic to a user.
+In addition, we have constructed some example usages in different languages that show how different implementations are able to conform to the specification and still look and feel idiomatic to a user.

 * `C++ <examples/cpp/usage_example.cpp>`_
 * `Javascript <examples/javascript/usage_example.js>`_